Elisabeth Kübler-Ross: Legacy and contributions

 Kübler-Ross changed the way that the world looks at the terminally ill; she pioneered hospice care, palliative care, bioethics, and near-death research, and was the first to bring terminally ill individuals' lives to the public eye.
 Kübler-Ross was the driving force behind the movement for doctors and nurses alike to "treat the dying with dignity".
 Balfour Mount, the first palliative care physician in Canada and the person who coined the term palliative care, credits Kübler-Ross with sparking his interest in end-of-life care.
 Kübler-Ross wrote over 20 books on death and dying, which have been translated into 44 languages.
 At the end of her life she was mentally active, co-authoring two books with David Kessler including On Grief and Grieving (2005).
 In 2018 Stanford University acquired the Kübler-Ross archives from her family and has started building a digital library of her papers, interviews and other archival material.

 Following extensive work with dying patients, Kübler-Ross published On Death and Dying in 1969, in which she proposed the now famous "five stages" model as a pattern of adjustment: denial, anger, bargaining, depression, and acceptance.
 This model has since become widely accepted in academia and by the general public.
 In the graphic that was included in On Death & Dying, Kübler-Ross mentions other emotions as being a part of this journey, including shock, partial denial, preparatory grief (anticipatory grief), hope, and decathexis.

 The five-stage model has received some criticism by academics, who argue against approaches that universally apply it to all bereaved groups or claim that grief should be expressed in a set number of rigidly linear stages.
 Kübler-Ross, with colleague David Kessler in On Grief and Grieving, cautioned that the stages "are not stops on some linear timeline in grief.
 Not everyone goes through all of them or in a prescribed order".
 Dr. Allan Kellehear responded to the critics in the 40th anniversary edition's introduction to On Death & Dying the following, "the so-called 'stage theory' that you will read in this book is openly described and discussed as a heuristic device.
 In other words, these stages are merely a set of categories artificially isolated and separately described so that the author can discuss each of these experiences more clearly and simply.
 The careful reader will note Kübler-Ross's own repeated warnings that many of these 'stages' overlap, occur together, or even that some reactions are missed altogether.
 To emphasize this conditional way of talking about stages, the word 'stages' was even put in inverted commas to emphasize their tentative nature in the only diagrammatic representation of these ideas in the book."

-In the 1980s, an increasing number of companies began using the five stages model to explain reactions to change and loss.
-This is now known as the "Kübler-Ross Change Curve" and is used by a variety of Fortune 500 companies in the US and internationally.